SNOWTEAM2023/GEM/README.md

 <a href='https://arxiv.org/abs/2511.13007'><img src='https://img.shields.io/badge/Paper-Arxiv-red'></a>

-💻 This repository is the official implementation of the **GEM**.
+💻 This is the official implementation of paper [**GEM: Generative Entropy-Guided Preference Modeling for Few-shot Alignment of LLMs**](https://arxiv.org/abs/2511.13007).

-✅ The paper [**GEM: Generative Entropy-Guided Preference Modeling for Few-shot Alignment of LLMs**](https://arxiv.org/abs/2511.13007) has been accepted by [**The 40th AAAI Conference on Artificial Intelligence (AAAI) 2026**](https://aaai.org/conference/aaai/aaai-26/).
+✅ This paper has been accepted by [**The 40th AAAI Conference on Artificial Intelligence (AAAI) 2026**](https://aaai.org/conference/aaai/aaai-26/).

-**GEM** is designed for LLMs alignment at low-resource and domain-specific scenarios.
-Instead of training a discriminative reward model on preference data, GEM directly train the LLM to internalize a closed-loop optimization architecture that can extract and exploit the multi-dimensional, fine-grained cognitive signals implicit in human preferences.
+**GEM** is designed for **LLMs alignment at low-resource and domain-specific scenarios**.
+Instead of training a discriminative reward model on preference data, GEM directly train the LLM to internalize a **closed-loop optimization architecture** that can extract and exploit the multi-dimensional, fine-grained cognitive signals implicit in human preferences.

 #### Authors
 Yiyang Zhao, Huiyu Bai, [Xuejiao Zhao*](https://zxjwudi.github.io/xuejiaozhao/)